isomerpages/pa-chingay/pages/Spot The Difference: Chingay 1973.md

 <p>Held on 4 February 1973, our very first Chingay procession spanned 8km
 - from the former Victoria School at King George’s Avenue (currently the People’s Association’s Headquarters) to Outram Park!
-There are five differences between Picture A and B. Can you spot them?</p>
+There are five differences between Picture A and B. Can you spot them?
+Scroll below for the answers.</p>
 <h4>Picture A</h4>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Original Photo" src="/images/Original_Photo.jpg">